How Good Planning Can Save You Thousands on Your Shell Space Finish-Out

 Early Permitting and Inspections Avoid Expensive Delays

 Submitting permit applications early in the process prevents timeline delays that cost money.
-City permit review times average 2 to 6 weeks across Collin and Denton County, depending on project complexity.
+City permit review times average 3-6 weeks across Collin and Denton County, depending on project complexity.

 Delays in approvals force contractors to pause work, which could cost $2,500 to $5,000 per week in idle labor, re-mobilization fees, and rescheduling costs.